waitandhope123/ncft-formal-field-theory/README.md

-# NCFT — Formal Minimal Field Theory aka Non-Local Consciousness Field Theory
+# NCFT — Non-Local Consciousness Field Theory

 **A formal mathematical field theory in which 4 axioms derive 44 interaction predictions with full internal consistency.**